wagtail-packages/wagtail-f-richtext/README.md

 An alternative Wagtail `richtext` filter.

-> Parse the HTML content from a RichTextField or RichTextBlock in the same way that the Wagtail richtext filter works.
+Parse the HTML content from a RichTextField or RichTextBlock in the same way that the Wagtail richtext filter works.
-<br> <br>

 Optionally add an argument to specify either in-line styles or css framework classes to be injected to style the inner content.

 Use your own custom css classes or one the many other utility-first CSS frameworks like: (in no particular preference or order)